Roasted leeks become wonderfully caramelized and have a mellow, almost sweet flavor.

 - 3 tablespoons olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon Diamond Crystal kosher salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1/4 cup grated Parmesan
+- ¼ cup grated Parmesan

-- Preheat oven to 425 degrees F.
+- Preheat your oven to 425 degrees F.

 - Trim the hairy bottom of the white part of the leeks.
 Trim the dark greens, leaving the white and light green part only.

 - Drizzle the leeks with the olive oil and use your hands to thoroughly coat them.
-Sprinkle with salt and pepper.
+Sprinkle them with salt and pepper.